MattSLangford/Tiny-theme-add-on-Summary-Posts/README.md

 ### How to Use

 In Micro.blog, if your post has a title, it will be truncated (shown as a summary) on the home page and category pages automatically.
 Optionally, you can manually define the truncation point by inserting `<!--more-->` in your post.

+### Support Development

+[Support the development](https://paypal.me/mattslangford) of this theme.
+See it in action at mattlangford.com.